-We recommend that everyone has a ski racing helmet with the RH rating and ski racing boots.
+We recommend that everyone has a ski racing helmet with an RH rating.
+This is required for U14 and older athletes.

 We recommend U16 and older have a mouthguard.

 U14 and older we recommend arm guards and back protectors.
 Also, a chin bar and shin guards are recommended for SL.

 U12 and down: Skier age 7-11.
 We recommend an SL race ski or all MT ski.
 No twin tips or powder skis.

 |4’ 4”||130 cm|

 We recommend using an SL ski over a GS ski until you are a U14 (ages 12 and 13 yrs. old) then you should have both SL and GS skis.
 U14s can use GS skis for SG.

 U14 W SL 135-145cm 9-13m radius GS 165-175cm 17-24m radius SG 175-185cm 17-30m radius

 U14 M SL 140-150cm 10-14m radius GS 165-175cm 17-25m radius SG 175-190cm 17-30m radius

 U16 W SL 145-155cm 11-14m raduis GS 175-185cm 17-25m radius SG/DH 180-200cm 30/40m radius